yearninlearnin/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket: Ticket Lifecycle Examples**UPDATED 12/13/23 DOCUMENTATION IN PROGRESS</h1>
+<h1>osTicket: Ticket Lifecycle Examples**UPDATED 12/20/23 DOCUMENTATION IN PROGRESS</h1>
 </p>
 This lab demonstrates the process of utilizing our ticketing system to create and respond to open tickets .<br />

 <p>
-space reserved for text
+Here is the portal where I will simulate an end user in the company submitting a request for service.
+In any of these types of scenarios, it can be anything from a computer monitor not working, someone getting locked out of their account, or a random program not working on their pc.
 </p>
 <p>
 <img src="https://i.imgur.com/tAbqACg.png" height="80%" width="80%" alt="Installation Steps"/>